December 10, 2016 2 min read

 Flaxseed, also known as linseed, is sourced from the flax plant.
 The plant itself is cultivated for its seeds as well as its fiber.
 The plant was first cultivated as early as 3000 BC in Mesopotamia where it was believed to possess

 significant health benefits.
 Through the course of history, the flax plant enjoyed widespread use in ancient Greek cuisine and in ancient Roman medicine.
-Its historical medicinal uses include being used as a laxative as well as an expectorant responsible for soothing irritated tissue, controlling coughs and even relieving pain.
+Its historical medicinal uses include being used as a laxative as well as an expectorant responsible for soothing irritated tissue, controlling coughs, and even relieving pain.

-Flaxseed is a significant source of both soluble and insoluble fiber which collectively offer cholesterol lowering effects while also contributing to stabilized blood sugar levels.
+Flaxseed is a significant source of both soluble and insoluble fiber which collectively offer cholesterol-lowering effects while also contributing to stabilized blood sugar levels.
 Additionally, dietary fiber is also important for intestinal and digestive health.

 Lignans are fiber-like compounds that possess anti-carcinogenic properties.
 Lignans in flaxseed are thought to provide some protection against certain cancers by blocking enzymes that may be involved in hormone metabolism.
 Among commonly consumed foods, flaxseeds are thought to be the optimal source of lignans.
-They are naturally gluten free, so when processed correctly they offer a possible dietary supplement to people who suffer from gluten sensitivities or celiac disease.
+They are naturally gluten-free, so when processed correctly they offer a possible dietary supplement to people who suffer from gluten sensitivities or celiac disease.

-The seeds may be eaten whole, sprouted or ground and can be included in meals and baked goods to add a nutty flavor as well as extra nutrition.
+The seeds may be eaten whole, sprouted, or ground and can be included in meals and baked goods to add a nutty flavor as well as extra nutrition.
 However, some people find the ground variety more convenient since chewing whole flaxseeds can be somewhat difficult.
 Additionally, grinding the seeds can greatly increase their digestibility.
-At the same time, it is important to remember that ground flax seeds have a shorter shelf life than their whole seed counterpart, therefore it is always best to grind the seeds just prior to using.
+At the same time, it is important to remember that ground flax seeds have a shorter shelf life than their whole seed counterpart, therefore it is always best to grind the seeds just prior to use.

-When buying and storing flaxseed, make sure to purchase ground varieties that are packaged in gas flushed, light protective pouches and refrigerate after opening.
+When buying and storing flaxseed, make sure to purchase ground varieties that are packaged in gas flushed, light protective pouches, and refrigerate after opening.
 This practice will let ground flaxseed stay fresh for up to 6-16 weeks.
-For whole flaxseed, the contents should be stored in an air tight container that is placed in a dark, dry, and cool spot, or in the refrigerator.
+For whole flaxseed, the contents should be stored in an airtight container that is placed in a dark, dry, and cool spot, or in the refrigerator.
 When placed in the refrigerator, whole flaxseeds can last up to a year.
 Ground flaxseed should be refrigerated.

-When using flaxseeds for cooking, whole or ground seeds may be sprinkled onto breakfast cereals and salads, added into baked goods such as biscuits, muffins, bars and breads, or included in smoothies to radically increase the fiber and nutritional content.
+When using flaxseeds for cooking, whole or ground seeds may be sprinkled onto breakfast cereals and salads, added into baked goods such as biscuits, muffins, bars, and breads, or included in smoothies to radically increase the fiber and nutritional content.